dshukertjr/uber-clone/readme.md

 ### Edge functions

-Copy the `.env.example` file to `.env` and paste your own Google Cloud Platform API key.
+Copy the `supabase/functions/.env.example` file to `supabase/functions/.env` and paste your own Google Cloud Platform API key.
 Make sure the Routes API is enabled for the key.
+Run `supabase secrets set --env-file ./supabase/functions/.env` to set the environment variables.

 ### Flutter